davidji99/terraform-provider-herokux/website/docs/r/oauth_authorization.html.markdown

     This scope lets you request access to an account including access to runtime secrets such as database connection strings.

 * `auth_api_key_name` - `<string>` A name representing an existing API key for a Heroku user account.
-Setting this attribute allows oauth authorizations to be created in a user account that's different from the account used initially to authenticate with the provider.
+Setting this attribute allows an oauth authorization to be created in a user account that's different from the account used initially to authenticate with the provider.
 This attribute's value will then replace the `%s` in `HEROKUX_%s_API_KEY`.
 For example, if the attribute value is `myBotUser_X`, you will need to have `HEROKUX_MYBOTUSER_X_API_KEY` defined in the environment.
 Please also note the following:
     * If this attribute is not set, the resource will create the oauth authorization in the same account used to authenticate with the provider.
     * A value may only include words, letters, or underscore with a max length of 32 characters.
 Case-insensitive.
+    * Each `herokux_oauth_authorization` resource can define a unique value for this attribute.
+However, this translates to an equal number of equivalent variables define in the environment.

 * `time_to_live` - `<integer>` Set expiration in seconds.
-No expiration if not attribute is not set in the configuration.
+No expiration if attribute is not set in the configuration.
-A value of `0` does not translate to no expiration.

 * `description` - `<string>` Set a custom authorization description.